Fattoresaimon/RGB_LED_Ring/README.md

-# RGB_LED_Ring
+# RGB LED Ring
-Official repository for my RGB LED Ring!
+This is the official repository of the RGB LED Ring!
+Here you can find the gerber, schamtic, BOM and also the STEP file of the board.